EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 * x = PageRank with α = 0.15, y = PageRank with α = 0.5;
 * x = PageRank with α = 0.15, y = PageRank with α = 0.9.

-one can first collect the results from the file `correlation.c` and then run
+one can first collect the results using `correlation.c` and then run

 ```
 python3 correlations.py
 ```

+The figures can be found in the folder `part2/figures/`.

 ## k-core decomposition